 I've been a big fan of caffeine since starting to race IRONMAN distances back in 2011.
 When I first started using it, it was via coke and only used on the run.

-As I've progressed in the sport I've started to use it earlier on in the bike, and I've used it via gel form.
+As I've progressed in the sport I've started to use it earlier on in the bike, and I've used it via the PF 30 Caffeine Gel.

 GB ultrarunner Robbie Britton is also an athlete who’s no stranger to extreme ultra endurance exercise and the need for sustained focus.
 He’s battled sleep deprivation during countless 24-hour races and offers some insight into the benefit that caffeine has had on his performance:

 Caffeine becomes one of your tools in avoiding the ‘sleep monsters’.
 As well as your normal circadian rhythm advising you to drift off, there can also be a build-up of adenosine in your brain, which will also put you to sleep as it builds up.